 Other key legislative agencies include the Government Publishing Office (GPO), the Architect of the Capitol, and the Office of Congressional Workplace Rights.
 The Government Publishing Office produces and distributes information products and services on behalf of the federal government.
 For example, it handles passports for the Department of State.
 The Architect of the Capitol ensures that the facilities and grounds on the 570-acre campus of the U.S. Capitol are preserved and maintained at a level appropriate for their significance.
 The Office of Congressional Workplace Rights, created by the Congressional Accountability Act and formerly known as the Office of Compliance, protects the rights of employees in the federal legislative branch.

-Unlike executive agencies, the leaders or heads of legislative agencies are not part of the presidential Cabinet.
+The leaders or heads of legislative agencies are not part of the presidential Cabinet.
 Leaders of legislative agencies can be appointed in a variety of ways.
 For example, the Speaker of the House of Representatives and the president pro tempore of the Senate jointly appoint the head of the CBO.
 The president has the authority to appoint some legislative agency heads with the advice and consent of the senate, including the GAO and the Library of Congress.
-While the president enjoys broad discretion and authority to appoint and terminate the heads of executive agencies, the president must have good cause before terminating the head of a legislative agency.
-Examples of good cause include neglect of duties, malfeasance, and incapacity.

 At the state level, legislative agencies serve similar functions and are created by similar means.
-A state legislature typically enacts a statute that provides for the establishment of a particular agency and delegates specific rulemaking authority to the agency.
+A state legislature typically enacts a statute that provides for the establishment of a particular agency.
 State agencies are usually subject to some form of legislative oversight, and they must continually provide reports and updates on their progress.